shardus/website-docs.shardus.com/pages/docs/gettingstarted.md

 Skip this entire step if you successfully followed [quickstart](./quickstart) section
 </Callout>

-Npm compiles rust libraries on the fly when installing Shardus core.
-In the future, you would not need to compile rust by shipping with binaries which eliminate the need for rust to be installed on your machine.
+Currently, npm compiles the rust libraries on the fly when installing Shardus core.
+In the future, you would not need to install rust, as the binaries will be included instead.

-Until then, install rust by following the instructions here.
-Once rustup is setup on your machine, enter:
+Until then, install rust by following the instructions [here](https://www.rust-lang.org/tools/install).
+Once rustup is set up on your machine, enter:

 ```bash
 rustup install stable